Topical Maps Entities How It Works

 Best practices for protecting personal data, crediting sources when sharing decks, and legal/ethical considerations when using community content.

-Content Strategy for Spaced Repetition for Long-Term Memory
+Content strategy and topical authority plan for Spaced Repetition for Long-Term Memory

 The recommended SEO content strategy for Spaced Repetition for Long-Term Memory is the hub-and-spoke topical map model: one comprehensive pillar page on Spaced Repetition for Long-Term Memory, supported by 30 cluster articles each targeting a specific sub-topic.
-This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Spaced Repetition for Long-Term Memory — and tells it exactly which article is the definitive resource.
+This gives Google the complete hub-and-spoke coverage it needs to rank your site as a topical authority on Spaced Repetition for Long-Term Memory.

 36